-After your smartphone or tablet has successfully connected to the inverter WFi network, open the Sungrow iSolarCloud APP.
+Once your smartphone or tablet has successfully connected to the inverter WFi network, open the Sungrow iSolarCloud Application.

 Login to your iSolarCloud account.

-PSW Customers: Your username is your email address and your password is “psw1111”.
+PSW Customers: Your default username is your email address, and your default password is psw1111

-Once logged in, select the MORE tab in the bottom left-hand corner of the page.
+When logged in, select the MORE tab in the bottom left corner of the page.

-Information will pop up notifying you’ve successfully connected to the inverter, select NEXT.
+Information will appear notifying you that you’ve successfully connected to the inverter.
+Select NEXT.

-The next step is to connect your inverter to your home WLAN network, select your WIFI NETWORK from the list and enter your password.
+The final step is to connect your inverter to your home WLAN (Wireless Local Area Network).
+Select your WIFI NETWORK from the list and enter your password.

 Information indicating a successful connection to the home network will pop up.
 Your inverter is reconnected.